NEXT UP ON this.

 Many sheep farmers are buying alpacas to guard their sheep and lambs from fox attacks, with reportedly great success.

-Craving more of an animal fix?
-Don’t miss our article on the bee decline and its impact, or this great audio lecture on how predators can actually help fight extinction.
+Listen to this great audio lecture on how predators can actually help fight extinction.

 Subscribe for a regular dose of technology, innovation, culture and personal development.